 In cooperation with 45 companies, IVA ran its project Resource Efficient Business Models – Greater Competitiveness between 2014 and 2016.
 The project highlighted great opportunities to make the Swedish economy more resource efficient through multiple commercial opportunities.

-The current project builds on the previous one, working with the same sector breakdown and further exploring the commercial opportunities that were identified.
-The project is divided into five sub-projects: facilities, mobility, textiles, food and plastics.
+From 2018 until the spring of 2020 the succeeding project Resource Effectiveness and Circular Economy has been running at IVA.
+The current project has built upon the previous one, working with the same sector breakdown and further exploring the commercial opportunities that were identified.
+The project has been divided into five sub-projects: premises, mobility, textiles, food and plastics.

-To create a platform for resource effectiveness and a circular economic – based on the initiatives that are under way – to draw conclusions for policies, research and industry on which choices Sweden has make and to create cooperation and forward motion.
+Three goals have been set up for the project.
+First, to create a platform for resource effectiveness and a circular economic – based on the initiatives that are under way.
+Secondly, to draw conclusions for policies, research and industry on which choices Sweden has make.
+And thirdly, to create cooperation and forward motion.

 Focus of the sub-projects